 University of Kentucky is a wonderful option for individuals interested in a Mechanical Engineering major.
 With over 20,000 students, University of Kentucky is among the largest schools in the nation.

 University of Louisville is among your top options if you're planning on studying Mechanical Engineering.
-It is established in the suburban area of Louisville, Kentucky.
+University of Louisville is among the largest schools in Kentucky.

 It is hard to beat Western Kentucky University if you wish to pursue Mechanical Engineering as a major.
 With over 20,000 undergraduates, Western Kentucky University is among the biggest schools in the country.